 It is quite symbolic the wedding happens in the presence of the deities and with their blessings.

 The panels are richly decorated with flowers and shrubs.
 Quite appropriate for the occasion and is in line with Hinduism’s propensity to worship nature.
 The panels are attached to each other by pins and hinges.
 The outer panels have loops used to secure the crown to the groom’s head.

-The patterns are made by repousse and chiselling.
-It is good to see the tear-drops at the bottom all are intact.
+The patterns are made by repousse and chiseling.
+It is good to see the tear drops at the bottom all are intact.

 Each of the panels is 7.5 cm across and 20.5 cm tall, including the finial and the tear-drops.
 There are Umlakhs with five panels as well.
 Understandably those panels are smaller.
 This Umlakh may not date earlier than the nineteenth century.

 For another example see what is in the Los Angels County Museum of art.